PhaserEditor2D/PhaserEditor/docs/v2/texture-packer-editor.rst

 * The image file does not belong to the ``WebContent`` folder tree.
 * The image file is not included in any **Texture Packer Editor** file (``*.atlas``).

-If you have a lot of huge images in your project, it may impact in the IDE performance.
-We strongly recommend to keep your project clean of images that are not used by any of the |PhaserEditor|_ files or the game files.
+If you have a lot of huge images in your project, it may impact the IDE performance.
+We strongly recommend keeping your project clean of images that are not used by any of the |PhaserEditor|_ files or the game files.

 `Learn more about resource filters <workbench.html#resource-filters>`_